Which open-weight model should we choose? MoE? Q4?

 UD-Q4_K_XL20.6 GB

-4-bit quantization is the most commonly used level as it provides a good balance between quality and size.
+4-bit quantization is the most commonly used level because it offers a good balance between quality and size.

 UD-Q4_K_XL